The Key (1958 film): Plot

 American David Ross, a former tugboat captain now in the Canadian Army, is hastily commissioned in the Royal Navy and assigned to rotating command of W88, a double-screwed rescue tug then in dry dock due to battle damage.
 His predecessor committed suicide.
 The slow, poorly armed tugs bring in "lame ducks," freighters crippled near Britain by German attacks.
 The main danger is from U-boats and aircraft.

 David is reunited with an old friend, Captain Chris Ford, who commands another tug about to go on a mission.
 Chris takes David with him and they are attacked twice.
-That night Chris brings him home to his flat to meet his lover, Stella, who wears a wedding ring.
+That night, Chris takes him home to his flat to meet his lover, Stella, who wears a wedding ring.
 She had been engaged to Philip Westerby, another tugboat captain, but he was killed the day before their wedding.
 A friend of Chris's, Van Barger, took possession of the hard-to-find flat and Stella stayed with him.
 Knowing the extreme danger of his job, Van Barger then gave a copy of his key to the flat to Chris, so that Stella would be taken care of no matter what.
 When Chris chooses David to be the next in line, he tries to refuse, but his friend is insistent.

 David's tug comes out of dry dock and he goes aboard to take his turn of command from the tug's other captain, Van Dam (Oskar Homolka), who gives him tips for survival in combat but warns him that his real enemy is the one within himself, fear.
 Shaken by his recent close call, Chris proposes marriage to Stella, who accepts.
 However, she has a premonition that he will not be coming back from his next mission.
 She is proved correct.